Table of Contents

 More.Aims: Brown adipose tissue (BAT) relies heavily on mitochondrial activity and reactive oxygen species homeostasis to regulate thermogenesis and metabolic balance.
 However, the specific role of glutathione peroxidase 4 (GPX4), a critical antioxidant enzyme and central regulator of ferroptosis, in BAT remains unclear.
 This study aims to investigate the necessity of GPX4 for the functional integrity and thermogenic capacity of BAT.

-Results: Phenotypic and metabolic analyses indicated that the absence of GPX4 does not impair the thermogenic function of BAT under any of the tested dietary conditions.
-Consistent with these physiological findings, RNA-seq revealed that GPX4 deficiency does not significantly alter the expression levels of genes associated with ferroptosis or thermogenic pathways.
+Results: In vitro, pharmacological inhibition of GPX4 induced ferroptosis in differentiated brown adipocytes, suggesting its potential regulatory role.
+Strikingly, in vivo histological, ultrastructural, and metabolic analyses indicated that the genetic deletion of GPX4 does not impair BAT morphology or thermogenic function under any of the tested conditions.
+Consistent with these physiological findings, RNA-seq revealed that GPX4 deficiency did not significantly alter the expression of genes associated with ferroptosis or thermogenic pathways.

-Conclusion: Despite its crucial role in preventing ferroptosis in other tissues, GPX4 is not essential for maintaining the functional integrity and thermogenesis of BAT in mice under the specific physiological conditions tested.
+Conclusion: Although pharmacological inhibition of GPX4 triggers ferroptosis in brown adipocytes in vitro, GPX4 is not essential for maintaining the morphological integrity and thermogenic capacity of BAT in vivo under the specific experimental conditions tested.

 Less.Yifan Zhang, ...
 Qian Hu